utopia-foss/dantro/doc/plotting/plot_functions.rst

           # Add further sns.lineplot-specific kwargs below...
           markers: true

-      # Add more functions to plot on the same axes below...
+        # Can add more function specifications here to plot on the same axes

-    # The same plot as above but with a plt.plot overlaid on the same axes.
-    advanced_example:
+    # An advanced example
+    sns_lineplot_and_more:
       plot_func: multiplot

-      transform:
-        # Import the matplotlib.pyplot.plot function
-        - import: [matplotlib.pyplot, plot]
-          tag: plt_plot
+      # Define some custom callable
+      dag_options:
+        define:
+          my_custom_callable:
+            - lambda: "lambda *, ratio, ax: ax.set_aspect(ratio)"

       to_plot:
+        # Look up the callable from a dict
         - function: sns.lineplot
           data: !dag_result seaborn_data
           # Add further sns.lineplot-specific kwargs below...
           markers: true

-        # Plot the previously imported and DAG-tagged 'plt_plot' function
-        # on the same axis.
+        # Import a callable on the fly
-        - function: !dag_result plt_plot
+        - function: [matplotlib, pyplot.plot]
           # plt.plot requires the x and y values to be passed as positional
           # arguments.
           args: